Tony (Skins series 2)

 "Tony" is the sixth episode of the second series of the British teen drama Skins, which first aired on 17 March 2008 on E4 in both Ireland and the United Kingdom.
 The episode was written by Jamie Brittain, and was directed by Harry Enfield.

 The episode focuses on Tony (Nicholas Hoult).
 Since the accident, Tony lives isolated and alone in a world of half-understood dreams.
 He tries to act normal, but bumping into Sid (Mike Bailey) and Michelle (April Pearson) at a club sends him spiralling again.

+The episode was filmed in November 2007.

 Plot

 Tony is awoken by a nightmare and calls for Effy (Kaya Scodelario) to comfort him.
 She reads him a story about Orpheus and Eurydice.

 Later, Tony visits the club where he meets with his friends.
 Cassie (Hannah Murray), Sid's ex-girlfriend, gives Tony some ecstasy and proposes that they go on a date to get back at Sid and Michelle.
 However, Tony reveals to Cassie that he was having trouble being intimate after his accident.
 Tony starts to confront Sid and Michelle manically, but runs off to vomit in the bathrooms.
 There, he meets a beautiful girl (credited as Beth) who notices that he is having a panic attack and asks him if he is a "fighter or flighter."
 Back in the club, Tony watches Sid watch Cassie kiss a stranger, and runs home.

 The next day, Sid and Michelle visit Tony to try to make amends with him, who is hiding under his bed.
 He repeats that he is fine with their relationship and asks the two to leave because he has an interview at a university.
 On the train to his interview, Tony finds a man with a large scar in a uniform sitting in front of him.
 The man volunteers the story of how he set himself on fire and got the burns.